 Founding Partner and President of the Mortgage Broker from 1997 to the present.
 During his tenure, the Mortgage Broker has evolved from a Vancouver-based company into an inter-provincial organization.
 Mr. Nichols oversaw the Mortgage Broker's expansion into new markets including Calgary, Edmonton, and other Central Canadian cities, and later developed a subsidiary in three Atlantic Provinces.
 He attended the University of Prince Edward Island where he studied finance and capital budgeting and received his Bachelors of Business Administration (BBA).
 In 1993, Mr. Nichols graduated with honors from the Masters of Business Administration (MBA) program at the University of British Columbia.
-While completing his Masters degree, Mr. Nichols studied international marketing at the Haute Etude Commerciale in Paris, France, Mr. Nichols is an Accredited Mortgage Professional certified by the Canadian Institute of Mortgage Brokers and Lenders (CIMBL) and the Canadian Association of Accredited Mortgage Professionals (CAAMP).
+While completing his Masters degree, Mr. Nichols studied international marketing at the Haute Etude Commerciale in Paris, France.
+Mr. Nichols is an Accredited Mortgage Professional certified by the Canadian Institute of Mortgage Brokers and Lenders (CIMBL) and the Canadian Association of Accredited Mortgage Professionals (CAAMP).
 He is an active member of Mortgage Brokers Association of British Columbia (MBABC), Independent Mortgage Brokers Association of Ontario (IMBA) and other provincial and national mortgage-brokering professional and trade organizations.
 He is also a longstanding member of the Vancouver Board of Trade.
-In the Spring of 2010, Mr. Nichols was elected to the Corus CKNW Orphan's Fund board of directors.
-His tenure should result in an entire rebranding of the 65 year old foundation, by fostering a connection between the donors and their stories and the grant recipients themselves.
+In the Spring of 2010, Mr. Nichols was elected to the Corus CKNW Kids' Fund board of directors.